dvrpc/crash-db/README.md

 ## TODO:

-- [ ] In 2022, the filename for the flag tables have a plural FLAGS, rather than FLAG as in 2023.
-If other years are like this, write a script to rename them.
-For now, I've just manually done it.
 - [ ] add help flag to show usage to setup_db.sh

 For either the pa or the dvrpc schema, add in "shape" for better geometry field, using this or something close to it (from Sean Lawrence):